Edna722/ML-Projcet/README.md

 - GridSearchCV for hyperparameter tuning
 - Visualization of decision tree using export_graphviz

-# Technologies:
-- The project was implemented using the following technologies and libraries:

 # Python programming language
 - Pandas and NumPy for data manipulation and analysis
 - Jupyter Notebook for code development and documentation